nerdtools/gpg-encryption-milter/README.md

 # gpg-encryption-milter
-on your email server all incomming emails will be encrypted, so if your server gets hacked, you are safe with your mails!
+On your email server all incomming emails will be encrypted using a public key, so even a hacker that hijacks the server cannot decrypt them.